flexera-public/policy_templates/operational/snapshots/README.md

 ### Required Permissions

-This policy requires permissions to access RightScale resources (clouds, volumes, volume_snapshots, instances).
+This policy requires permissions to access RightScale resources (clouds, volumes, volume_snapshots, and instances).
 Before applying this policy add the following roles to the user applying the policy.
 The roles should be applied to all Accounts where the policy will run or the Organization.
 For more information on modifying roles visit the [Governance Docs](https://docs.rightscale.com/cm/ref/user_roles.html)

 - Cloud Management - Observer